How to Minimize Hormonal Aggression in a Moody Parrot

 Like people, parrot species communicate through both vocalizations and body language.
 Even without words, they can ask for things and tell you their state of mind if you are willing to listen.
-You'll be surprised how much you already know about your bird's way of speaking to you.
+You'll be surprised by how much you already know about your bird's way of speaking to you.

 Watch for signs of aversion in your parrot:

-- Flared feathers and the avian equivalent of putting your hands on your hips and sternly discouraging the impending actions of a disobedient child (that's you).
+- Flared feathers are the avian equivalent of putting your hands on your hips and sternly discouraging the impending actions of a disobedient child (that's you).
 When this gesture is grouped with "wild" eyes with irises flaring, you can bet your bird will not appreciate your advances.
 You know your parrot best, and she knows you.
-This warning means you'd better slow down if not back off completely.
+This warning means you'd better slow down, if not back off completely.

-- Your parrot will use what works to keep you away, so if her body language doesn't work she'll use her beak.
+- Your parrot will use what works to keep you away, so if her body language doesn't work, she'll use her beak.
 Some birds learn to resort to biting first after other warnings have been consistently ignored over time.

 Remain considerate of your parrot's moods and you'll gain a new kind of trust between the two of you.
 With these tips, you should see a noticeable improvement in your bird's temperament during breeding seasons and less injuries to your fingers and hands.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.